Every child is exposed to music and drama, and we believe both are crucial to forming a rounded, ‘Real World Ready’ education.

 Our state of the art recording and musical IT suite enables children to explore and incorporate composition and recording into their musical skills.

-Numbering around 70 girls and boys from across the Prep School and Senior Prep, this large choir offers the chance to sing exciting repertoire, often in many parts.
-As well as singing regularly in Chapel, the choir sings for many concerts, including often as outside engagements.
-The choir is open to all children in Years 4–8 who wish to join, and rehearses on Thursday mornings.
+Numbering around 30 girls and boys from across the Prep School and Senior Prep, this large choir offers the chance to sing exciting repertoire, often in many parts.
+As well as singing regularly in Chapel, the choir sings for many concerts, including outside engagements.
+The choir is open to all children in Years 5–8 who wish to join, and rehearses weekly.

 Singing for Chapel services and concerts alike, this smaller choir of around 25 children works at a more intense pace.
-The children rehearse twice weekly, all learning to read from musical scores to enable them to prepare music with a greater frequency.
+The children rehearse several times weekly, all learning to read from musical scores to enable them to prepare music with a greater frequency.
 The choir performs across a range of local and national venues, including an annual Christmas concert in London, tours both in this country and abroad and regularly joins forces with other choral foundations.

-Boys and girls in Years 3, 4 and 5 all participate in the training choirs programme.
-They come together before assembly once a week.
-Throughout rehearsals children learn the foundations of good vocal technique as they prepare performances for Chapel, assemblies and other school engagements.
+Boys and girls in Years 3 and 4 can participate in this training choir.
+They come together weekly after school.
+Throughout rehearsals children learn the foundations of good vocal technique as they prepare for termly performances and other school engagements.

 Speech and Drama